JMDKC/jmdkc.github.io/_posts/2019-03-24-ghirri-paume.md

 Here’s a typical example: *Modena 1973*, shot in Ghirri’s hometown.
 Again, we have careful cropping, and intersecting lines, from the shadow of the building in the foreground, to the curb, to the perfectly perpendicular advertising sign - *elf*.
 But isn’t there something ineffably strange about those finicky, pyramidal stacks of Elf petrol tins?
 Don’t they seem like they could be blown over, on a less sunny, still day than Ghirri chose to portray?

-I first saw that photo (and first heard that Ghirri was getting a retrospective in the Jeu de Paume) in [a great show at M&L Fine Arts in London](http://www.mlfineart.com/portfolio/homage-to-luigi-ghirri/), a couple of years ago.
-And coming across it again was like re-encountering an old friend.
-An old, fascinating, outwardly wealthy and calm, friend with a secret he’d never share.
+I first encountered Ghirri in [a great show at M&L Fine Arts in London](http://www.mlfineart.com/portfolio/homage-to-luigi-ghirri/), a couple of years ago.
+And coming across him again was like re-encountering an old friend.
+A well-off, quiet, calm friend with a tantalizing secret.
+One he’ll never share.

 *Luigi Ghirri: Cartes et Territoires is at Jeu de Paume (Paris).
 12 February – 2 June 2019*